 PA reference point Definition Basis B {lim} A deterministic biomass limit below which a stock is considered to have reduced reproductive capacity.
 The biomass below which recruitment reduces with spawning-stock biomass (SSB), e.g. the change point of a segmented regression.
 See further guidance below.
 F {lim} Exploitation rate which leads SSB to B {lim} .
-The fishing mortality rate (F) that in stochastic equilibrium will result in median (SSB) = B{lim} (i.e. 50% probability of SSB being above or below B{lim}).
+The fishing mortality rate (F) that in stochastic equilibrium will result in median(SSB) = B{lim} (i.e. 50% probability of SSB being above or below B{lim}).
 B {pa} A stock status reference point above which the stock is considered to have full reproductive capacity, having accounted for estimation uncertainty.
-The value of the estimated SSB, which ensures that the true SSB has less than 5% probability of being below B{lim} , i.e. the 95 th percentile of the distribution of the estimated SSB if the true SSB equals B{lim} . $B{pa} = B{lim} \times exp(1.645 \times \sigma)$, where σ is the standard deviation of ln(SSB) at the start of the year following the terminal year of the assessment.
-If σ is unknown, 1.4 can be used as a default for "exp(1.645 $\times \sigma$)", equivalent to $\sigma = 0.20$.
+The value of the estimated SSB, which ensures that the true SSB has less than 5% probability of being below B {lim} , i.e. the 95th percentile of the distribution of the estimated SSB if the true SSB equals B {lim} . $B{pa} = B{lim} \times exp(1.645 \times \sigma)$ where σ is the standard deviation of ln(SSB) at the start of the year following the terminal year of the assessment.
+If σ is unknown 1.4 can be used as default for "exp(1.645 $\times \sigma$)", equivalent to $\sigma = 0.20$.
 F {pa} An exploitation rate reference point below which exploitation is considered to be sustainable, having accounted for estimation uncertainty.
-The fishing mortality including the advice rule that, if applied as a target in the ICES MSY advice rule (AR) would lead to SSB \ge B {lim} with a 95% probability (also known as Fp05).
-The derivation of F {pa} should include the expected stochastic variability in biology and fishery, as well as advice error.
+The value of the estimated F, which ensures that the true F has less than 5% probability of being above F{lim} , i.e. the 5th percentile of the distribution of the estimated F if the true F is equal to F{lim} . $F{pa} = F{lim} \times exp(-1.645 \times \sigma)$ where σ is the standard deviation of ln(F) in the terminal year of the assessment.
+If σ is unknown 1.4 -1 can be used as default for "exp(-1.645 $\times \sigma$)", equivalent to $\sigma = 0.20$.
 Bescapement For short-lived species, a deterministic biomass limit below which a stock is considered to have reduced reproductive capacity, including any identified additional biomass need.
-B {lim} , plus an additional biomass, if the advice is based on a deterministic forecast.
+B {lim} plus an additional biomass if the advice is based on a deterministic forecast.
+F {cap} A limit to F, which is used when providing catch advice without directly estimating Based on stochastic simulation that shows a less than 5% probability of SSB < $B{\rm escapement}.$

-Table 16.4.3.1.1 The definition and basis of precautionary approach (PA) and MSY reference points used by ICES to assess the state of stocks and exploitation, and to provide advice on fishing opportunities.
+Table 12.4.3.1.1 The definition and basis of precautionary approach (PA) and MSY reference points used by ICES to assess the state of stocks and exploitation, and to give advice on fishing opportunities.